SussexPsychologySoftware/Tutorials-and-Examples/JavaScript/readme.md

 # Intro to programming experiments for the web with JavaScript
 This document goes through the basics of programming a psychology experiment with just JavaScript, HTML, and CSS.
-This document aims to be accessible to everyone - no prior programming knowledge needed.
-Understanding these will also help you to understand how to better use any packages you are using like jsPsych and lab.js, as JavaScript can be used in conjunction with them.
-Throughout this document we'll create a simple reaction time experiment showing two different coloured boxes.
+This document aims to be accessible to everyone - no prior programming knowledge needed, although is best used in conjunction with other beginner materials if that is the case.
+Understanding these languages will also help you to understand how to better use any packages you are using like jsPsych and lab.js, as JavaScript can be used in conjunction with them.
+In this tutorial we'll create a simple pseudo-experimental task which asks participants to choose which of two different boxes is green.
+The next tutorial will exend this example to create a real task with all the bells and whistles you'd expect.
 You are encouraged to send me feedback about where you got stuck working through this document to m.lovell [at] sussex [dot] ac [dot] uk.

 ### Why 3 Languages?